 - Perhaps most importantly of all, medical coders and billers perform work that can make a real difference in patient health and outcomes.

-Though they are not performing hands-on care, the information that they code and record becomes a vital part of the patient’s medical history upon which physicians and other medical professionals rely.
+Though they don’t provide hands-on care, the information these professionals code and record becomes a vital part of the patient’s medical history.
+Physicians and other medical professionals rely on this information to maintain a reliable revenue cycle.

 Part Eleven Medical Coding and Billing FAQs